 Situated at the head of the magnificent Kaaterskill Clove, high in the hills above Route 23, this restorative, four room Arts and Crafts B&B is literally a breath of fresh air.
 Owned by the ebullient Kelly Coughlin, Rosehaven is a true haven.

 Guestrooms are beautiful and immaculate, with high-end bedding you don’t want to leave.
 In the common areas, whatever is not polished wood – floors, wainscoting, some overhead surfaces – is covered with fancy wallpaper.
 In fact, the wallpaper not only lines walls, but adorns ceilings as well (a signature Coughlin embellishment).

 Take breakfast in a stately dining room or on the home’s inviting wraparound porch with fantastic Catskill Mountain views.
 The fare, especially Kelly’s Cheesecake Scones, vies with the vista for excellence.
 Rooms, $130-$225 depending on size and day of the week, include parking, snacks, a multicourse gourmet breakfast and one of the warmest receptions you’ll ever receive at an inn.

-STAY/HUNTER: Fairlawn Inn, Hunter.
-Just past the entrance to Hunter Mountain on Route 23, this beautiful nine room B&B was once the 1904 summer home of prominent Jewish philanthropist, Harry Fischel (who helped establish a kosher kitchen on Ellis Island was benefactor of many Jewish institutions including Yeshiva University).
+Just past the entrance to Hunter Mountain on Route 23, this beautiful nine room B&B was once the 1904 summer home of prominent Jewish philanthropist, Harry Fischel.
+Fischel helped establish a kosher kitchen on Ellis Island and was benefactor of many Jewish institutions including Yeshiva University.

 Updated with an inviting patio, fantastic architectural features, and a wild, don’t-know-where-to-look-next fantasia of Victoriana (including Tiffany Lamp reproductions), the Fairlawn is a terrific “offbeat” yet upscale place to bed down.